Gregory Gordon

 After completing the BVC at Nottingham Law School, with a scholarship from Lincoln’s Inn, he qualified as a Police Station Representative and worked at a leading firm before joining Guildhall Chambers.

-Gregory has been instructed on a wide range of complex cases, including firearms offences, section 18 GBH, armed robberies and burglaries, sexual assaults on vulnerable children, high value fraud, drug trafficking and money laundering, witness intimidation, assault on vulnerable persons in care homes and domestic assault on spouses and children.
+Gregory is instructed to both prosecute and defend a wide range of the most serious and complex cases, including murder and attempted murder, arson intending to endanger life, causing death by dangerous driving, firearms offences, armed robberies and aggravated burglaries, sexual assaults on vulnerable children, high value fraud, drug trafficking and money laundering.

 He is often involved in cases outside of the mainstream, including cases which question an individual’s freedom of expression and right to protest.

 Gregory is highly regarded for his sensitive handling of vulnerable witnesses and defendants.
-He has particular experience in prosecutions of those charged with ill-treatment and abuse of extremely vulnerable individuals, including infants in nurseries and adults with severe developmental disabilities in residential care homes.
+He has particular experience in prosecutions of those charged with the abuse of extremely vulnerable individuals, including infants in nurseries and adults with severe developmental disabilities in residential care homes.

 R v J